jswk/grunt-compress-deploy/README.md

 Type: `Boolean`
 Default value: `false`

 Set to true to create the dest directory when extracting the new version.
-Note: if the dest directory does not exist an error will be returned and deploy aborted.
+In case it is set to `false` and the dest directory does not exist an error will be returned and deploy aborted.

 #### server_sep
 Type: `String`